TradeIdeasPhilip/random-svg-tests/for-video/SimplePerspective.md

 In that case `ratio` will be 1.

 I'm using 1 for my default `perspective`.
-As the `perspective` gets closer 0 the difference between the near and far objects gets more obvious.
+As the `perspective` gets closer to 0 the difference between the near and far objects gets more obvious.
 As the `perspective` grows without bound, the near and far objects look more similar.
 I usually tweak the number by hand until the result looks good.